-The pod is required to meet the Zoning Ordinance's requirement for 2 spaces per dwelling unit.
+The pod is required to meet the Zoning Ordinance's requirement for 2.04 spaces per dwelling unit.
 Each unit includes a one-car garage and a tandem parking space in the rear driveway.
-In addition, there are five additional parking spaces provided in asphalt bump-outs parallel to the alleys.
+In addition, there are five additional parking spaces provided in asphalt bump-outs parallel to the alleys which are intended to furnish the additional 0.04 spaces per unit.
+However, it appears that the applicant rounded down when calculating the number of required parking spaces, and should in fact provide at least six spaces rather than five to meet this requirement.